 We decided that we would do brick, but we agreed that we wanted some brick that had some history, some brick that was old and needed a new home to show off.
-Todd went onto facebook marketplace and found our brick in a town that was about two hours away in Michigan.
+My Lovey went onto facebook marketplace and found our brick in a town that was about two hours away from us.
 The brick was in an old barn and we bought it for about a fourth of what the new bricks cost, plus it has the history we both craved.

-This brick is over 100 years old and we found a talented mason to add the bricks to the fireplace that my husband and his friend, Arnie built.
+This brick is over 100 years old and we found a talented mason to add the bricks to the fireplace that my husband and his friend built.
 We also used the extra bricks for our steps to the porch that we put on as well.

-So, if I ever asked Todd to paint the bricks or even a “German Schmear” technique that is so popular, I think he would just fall over on the spot.
+So, if I ever asked my husband to paint the bricks or even a “German Schmear” technique that is so popular, I think he would just fall over on the spot.
 Dead.
 Right on the spot!